Pathways – Online

 - Were you released from prison or sentenced to supervision on a felony conviction less than 12 months ago; are you on pre-trial supervision for a felony charge with Community Corrections; or have you been invited by someone to support them in completing the course?

 - Are you residing in Hamilton or a surrounding county (Marian, Sequatichie, Bledsoe, Rhea, Meigs, Bradley)?

-- Are you seeking employment, advancement, or a college degree?
+- Are you seeking employment, education, or public assistance?